Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 Step 5-New Hires | 20 |

-This chart like all other charts allows you to change the properties according to your need.
-You can click on Edit Chart button to see the pencil icons on the window and then you can change any property according to your need.
+This chart like all other charts allows you to change the properties according to your needs.
+You can click on the Edit Chart button to see the pencil icons on the window and then you can change any property according to your needs.

 Funnel Charts have a wider variety of uses, especially within the business context.

 Maximizing sales revenue is one of the common strategic goals businesses pursue.
-And this means you need to track how a starting set of visitors or users drop out or convert in a sales pipeline.
+This means you need to track how a starting set of visitors or users drop out or convert in a sales pipeline.

-To get a clear picture of how a sales funnel excel is performing with regard to revenue generation, you need to visualize data.
+To get a clear picture of how a sales funnel in Excel is performing in revenue generation, you need to visualize data.
 This will guide you during the optimization stage.

 Here’s an interesting fact.